goldenrain62/TaskManagementApis/README.md

 ### InSomnia is used to test this api project.
 Below are a few images demonstrating how this api project works.

 ![Login](./assets/Login.PNG)
-> [1] Demonstrates a successful login using a POST request with user credentials.
+> [1] A successful login using a POST request with user credentials.
 The response includes a JWT token and expiration details.
 ---

 ![Use jwt token string to access endpoints](./assets/access-token.PNG)